aleshaleksey/fansys23/11-weapons-armour.md

 **Morning stars** are essentially spiked maces.
 This allows it to also deal piercing damage.
 Morning star can cause can cause "bleeding".

 **Flail** ball on a chain with a handle.
-On a critical miss (snake eyes), a flail deals its normal (not critical) damage to its wielder.
+On Snake eyes, a flail deals its normal (not critical) damage to its wielder.

 **War hammers** are a family of mace-like weapons with an asymmetrical head: One end is blunt, the other end is sharp, for piercing armour.
 War hammers have the "sunder" property, and "sunder" vs armour and unattended items is at advantage when using a war hammer. **NB** long hefted war hammers in the style of venetian war hammers are considered pole-arms for for the sake of proficiency.